gabriel-quina/badc/readme.md

 4)Notes about lockfiles.

 Default locks are _gen.lock and _par.lock
-If this files appears, check logfiles. chack is there is a corrupt mission report (html,Mysql) afeer detecting what was problem, (fix htmml, fix mysql, etc) remove files.
+If this files appears, check logfiles. check is there is a corrupt mission report (html,Mysql) after detecting what was problem, (fix html, fix mysql, etc) remove files.
-Used also to lock programs on special cases, updating data, server problem, etc. Just manually create those files in cgi-bin folder.
+Used also to lock programs on special cases, updating data, server problem, etc. Just manualy create those files in cgi-bin folder.

 5)Notes about counters and datafiles.